Skip to content

 We want to ensure that the proposals align as much as possible with the priorities and aspirations of the community in Mile Oak, Fazeley and Bonehill.

-Bloor Homes has created this website for members of the community to view the emerging plans and provide feedback.
+Bloor Homes created this website for members of the community to view the emerging plans and provide feedback.
+Following our online community consultation, we have now updated the website with information about the outline planning application.

 Timeline